Widowspeak

 Widowspeak is an American indie rock band from Brooklyn, New York City, United States.
-They are currently signed to Captured Tracks.
 The band consists of guitarist and vocalist Molly Hamilton and guitarist Robert Earl Thomas.

 History

 The band formed in Brooklyn in 2010 by Tacoma, Washington natives Molly Hamilton and her friend Michael Stasiak, who have known each other since they were teenagers.
 The pair met with guitarist Robert Earl Thomas and began practicing together.
 The band released their debut album Widowspeak in August 2011 to critical acclaim.
 The single "Harsh Realm" was featured in an episode of the television series American Horror Story.
 In 2012, the band recruited bassist Pamela Garavano-Coolbaugh for their subsequent tours.